Upper large deviations for the maximal flow through a domain of $\bolds{\mathbb{R}^d}$ in first passage percolation: Covering of by cylinders Covering of partial P cap Omega' by cylinders

 We immediately obtain that

 We remark that

 so that

 Let $h<h_0$.
-For all $i\in \{1,...,\N\}$ and $j\in \{1,...,N_{i}\}$, we define
+For all $i\in\{1,\ldots,\N\}$ and $j\in\{1,\ldots,N_{i}\}$, we define

-Since all the $B_{i,j}$ are at strictly positive distance of $\p H_i$, there exists a positive $h_1$ such that for all $h<h_1$, the cylinders $B_{i,j}$ have pairwise disjoint interiors.
-We thus consider $h< \min(h_0, h_1)$ (see figure \ref{chapitre7polyhedre} for example).
+Since all the $B_{i,j}$ are at strictly positive distance of $\p H_i$, there exists a~positive $h_1$ such that for all $h<h_1$, the cylinders $B_{i,j}$ have pairwise disjoint interiors.
+We thus consider $h< \min (h_0, h_1)$ (see, e.g., Figure \ref{chapitre7polyhedre}).

-At this point, we could define a neighbourhood of the vertical faces of each cylinder $B_{i,j}$, and do the same construction as in the previous example with one cylinder.
+At this point, we could define a neighborhood of the vertical faces of each cylinder $B_{i,j}$, and do the same construction as in the previous example with one cylinder.
 Actually, we need to choose a little bit more carefully the sets of edges we define along the vertical faces of the cylinders.
 We will not consider only each cylinder $B_{i,j}$, but also thinner versions of these cylinders of the type

 for different values of $k$.
-We will then consider the edges included in a neighbourhood of the vertical faces of each $B_{i,j }(k)$ (see the set $\W_{i,j}(k)$ above), and choose $k$ to minimize the capacity of the union over $i$ and $j$ of these edges.
-The reason why we need this optimization is also the reason why we built a family $(M'(k))$ of cutsets and not only one cutset from $\G^1_n$ to $\G^2_n$ in $\O_n$, we will try to explain it in remark \ref{chapitre7explication}.
+We will then consider the edges included in a neighborhood of the vertical faces of each $B_{i,j }(k)$ [see the set $\W_{i,j}(k)$ above] and choose $k$ to minimize the capacity of the union over $i$ and $j$ of these edges.
+The reason why we need this optimization is also the reason why we built a~family $(M'(k))$ of cutsets and not only one cutset from $\G^1_n$ to $\G^2_n$ in $\Omega_n$; we will try to explain it in Remark \ref{chapitre7explication}.

 Here are the precise definitions of the sets of edges.
 We still consider the same constants $\zeta$ bigger than $2d$ and $h<\min(h_0,h_1)$.
-We define another positive constant $\eta$ that we will choose later (depending on $P$, $s$ and $\O$).
-For $i$ in $\{1,...,\N\}$ and $j$ in $\{1,...,N_i\}$ we recall the definition of $B_{i,j}$:
+We define another positive constant $\eta$ that we will choose later (depending on $P$, $s$ and $\Omega$).
+For~$i$ in $\{1,\ldots,\N\}$ and $j$ in $\{1,\ldots,N_i\}$ we recall the definition of $B_{i,j}$:

 and we define the following subsets of $\RR^d$: